dumux/dumux/examples/1ptracer/README.md

 # One-phase flow with random permeability distribution and a tracer model

 ## Problem set-up
 This example contains a contaminant transported by a base groundwater flow in a randomly distributed permeability field.
 The figure below shows the simulation set-up.
 The permeability values range between 6.12e-15 and 1.5 e-7 $`m^2`$.
-A pressure gradient between the top an the bottom boundary leads to a groundwater flux from the bottom to the top.
+A pressure gradient between the top and the bottom boundary leads to a groundwater flux from the bottom to the top.
 Neumann no-flow boundaries are assigned to the left and right boundary.
 Initially, there is a contaminant concentration at the bottom of the domain.

 ![](./img/setup.png)